 When it comes to business interruption insurance, the majority of disputes center on accounting and financial data.
-Understandably the insurance company is reluctant to simply accept the records and conclusions of the business’s accountants; And delays often occur when the insurer’s own accountants dispute the basis for the amount of the business interruption claim.
-If the insurance company is really operating in good faith, that’s the time to request payment of the amount that the insurer doesn’t dispute.
+Understandably, the insurance company is reluctant to simply accept the records and conclusions of the business’s accountants.
+Delays often occur when the insurer’s own accountants dispute the basis for the amount of the business interruption claim.
+However, if the insurance company is really operating in good faith, it will at a minimum work with you to expedite payment of the amount that the insurer doesn’t dispute.
 That usually allows the business to keep its head above water.

-Simply recovering the amount that the insurer should have paid obviously won’t make the business whole.
-Damages for bad faith in handling commercial insurance claims should include the amounts that the business lost because it did not have the insurance proceeds it should have had.
+Simply recovering the amount that the insurer should have paid doesn’t necessarily make the business whole.
+Damages for bad faith in handling commercial insurance claims should include the amounts that the business lost because it did not have the insurance proceeds it should have had when it needed it.
 Figuring out what those losses are can be a very difficult process.
 In some cases, punitive damages and attorney fees may be recoverable.
-It helps tremendously to have the aid of attorneys who have handled these kinds of cases for years.
+It helps tremendously to have the aid of attorneys who are highly experienced in these kinds of cases.

 For example, one consequence of commercial insurance claim delays is the effect that may have on the ability of the business to arrange financing for rebuilding efforts and the like.
 So long as the insurance recovery is uncertain, lenders may be wary of advancing the funds the business needs, and the lack of financing may itself cause still more losses.
 Even if lenders do agree to finance rebuilding efforts, the uncertainty surrounding the insurance recovery may prompt the lender to charge a higher rate of interest.

-If your commercial insurance claim has been denied or delayed for questionable reasons, call the team at the Surrano Law Offices and tell us where things stand with your insurer and with your business.
+If your commercial insurance claim has been denied or delayed for questionable reasons, call the team at Surrano Law Offices and tell us where things stand with your insurer and your business.
 We have decades of success in bad faith claims and we know how commercial insurance works.
-With offices located in Phoenix, Arizona, we handle insurance bad faith claims nationwide.
-We have fee arrangements for every need, including, in some cases, a contingency fee agreement, so call today.
+With offices located in the Phoenix area, we handle insurance bad faith claims throughout Arizona.
+We have fee arrangements for every need, including, in some cases, a contingency fee agreement.
+So, contact us today.